eel-brah/tz/README.md

 ## Troubleshooting

-If the program appears unresponsive to touchpad gestures, you can verify which touchpad ID is being used by checking the logs:
+If tz appears unresponsive to touchpad gestures, you can verify which touchpad ID is being used by checking the logs:
 ```sh
 sudo journalctl | grep tz | grep "Using touchpad"
 ```